 It’s that time of year again!
-Get ready for the 2019 LA Pride Festival!
+Get ready for the 2019 LA Pride Festival in West Hollywood, presented by Verizon!

-- An official Opening Ceremony including a diverse mix of community visionaries, spiritual leaders, and other advocates for the LGBTQ+ community
+- An official Opening Ceremony presented by Johnson & Johnson, including presentations by leaders advocates for LA’s LGBTQ+ community

-- A combination of entertainment, including a Weho Vogue Ball & Drag Show, a night of dancing, music from local DJs, and special surprise guests
+- Non-stop entertainment: a Weho Vogue Ball & Drag Show, a night of dancing, music from local DJs, and special surprise guests

 - Ticketing and guest services will be relocated to Santa Monica Boulevard, between Palm and Hancock Avenues, to expedite entrance into the festival grounds and reduce wait times